W-2 vs W-4: Differences & When To Use Each

 The W-2 is also provided by the employer to the employee at the end of each year.
 Aside from showing a summary of the annual gross income, the form includes information on how much was taken out of the gross pay for deductions (such as state and local taxes).

-W-4: When To Use It & Where To Get It
+W-4: When to Use It & Where to Get It

 The W-4 form, also known as the Employee’s Withholding Certificate, is provided by the employer once an employee has accepted an offer of employment.
-New hires need to complete and submit the form to their company’s HR or payroll department before receiving their first payroll payment.
+New hires need to complete and submit the form to their company’s HR or payroll department before receiving their first paycheck.
 Aside from new hires, existing employees with life and work changes that may affect their taxes (such as marriage, divorce, a new baby or dependent, and having more than one job) also have to complete a new W-4 form.

 Upon receiving the form, the payroll department will use the information on the W-4 to determine how much in federal, state, and local taxes need to be deducted from the employee’s paycheck.
 In addition, a copy of the signed W-4 should be kept by the employer in case the IRS requests it.